 - With beet salad with balsamic dressing.
 Or beet and apple salad.

-- With vegan cornbread slathered with almond butter.
+- With vegan cornbread or cornbread muffins slathered with almond butter.

 - With a hearty grain salad, like farro with mushrooms.